Opinion | As Democrats score a big BBB win, Republicans unleash the dumbest attack ever

 But this also points to a deeper absurdity in the GOP attack, one that concerns the history here.

 The SALT cap was originally included in the 2017 tax law by Republicans.
-They wanted to raise revenues to make their enormous tax cut for the rich and corporations look a little less fiscally unreasonable.
+They wanted to raise revenue to make their enormous tax cut for the rich and corporations look a little less fiscally unreasonable.

-Chye-Ching Huang, a tax expert at New York University, points out that this really means Republicans essentially raised taxes on higher income individuals in those states to offset a huge tax cut on even wealthier individuals.
+Chye-Ching Huang, a tax expert at New York University, points out that this really means Republicans essentially raised taxes on higher-income individuals in those states to offset a huge tax cut on even wealthier individuals.

 “The 2017 tax law capping the SALT deduction was used to pay for tax cuts that were overall even more tilted to the wealthiest filers,” Huang told me.

-In short, Republicans are comfortable attacking tax cuts for higher end individuals, but only when it mainly targets blue state and coastal taxpayers, even though Republicans cut taxes on high income individuals by far more.
+In short, Republicans are comfortable attacking tax cuts for higher-end individuals, but only when it mainly targets blue state and coastal taxpayers, even though Republicans cut taxes on high-income individuals by far more.
 They’re posing as anti-elite by singling out this one provision, while voting against undoing the enormous tax cut for the rich that they themselves implemented.

 Making this even more ridiculous, overall BBB raises taxes on the wealthy to fund investments in fighting climate change, curbing child poverty, expanding health care access on multiple fronts, and a whole host of other social supports.